 The diet itself is simple and easy to follow.
 It doesn’t require you to faff around too much , maybe the only thing is that you need to weigh most foods to work out the pro points.

 I would recommend this diet to everyone!
 It’s non restrictive, you don’t feel like you are missing out on anything.
 I can still go out for a meal, I don’t need to order the salad, I can just eat normal foods and enjoy my time.
 I can have a treat once in a while and not feel deprived.
 I can have an unlimited amount of fruit and vegetables to keep me full during the day.
 I can eat the same foods as my husband.
 It doesn’t require me to cook something completely different.
-I have tried many diets over the years but this one is by far the best and I think I am living proof of that.”
+I have tried many diets over the years (like these fit tea reviews) but this one is by far the best and I think I am living proof of that.”

 “I started the Weight Watchers diet plan April 4, 2016.
 To date, I have lost 52.3 pounds on Weight Watchers!